-tcprules - compiles rules for tcpserver or sslserver
+tcprules - compile rules for tcpserver and sslserver

 tcprules cdb tmp

 tcpserver and sslserver optionally follow rules to decide whether a TCP

 connection is acceptable.
 A 'rule' typially consists of the tokens

 'address', 'instruction', and 'expression' telling for which 'address'